zward2-git/COSC-231-DnD-Project/WebDevREADME.md

     > Add full functionality in all pages

-    > Integration of python, html, and javascript for proper user interaction

     > Spell page database search and insertion

     > Characters page content if we so decide